There are three types of Capitalism.

 The History of Economics proves this out.
 In the past and into present, there has been a tendency to operate an economic system without rules.
 This would be a free-for-all system.
 This system of operating an Economic System without rules has always resulted in recessions, depressions and wars.
 This system has been very destructive to Man.

 This leads into the three types of Capitalism.
-Pure Capitalism operates with defined rules and the results are, and have been, prosperity for all who participate.
+True Capitalism operates with defined rules and the results are, and have been, prosperity for all who participate.

 Laissez-Faire Capitalism operates an economic system without rules and Government interference.
 The result is failure.